 A report has been published (6 July 017) by the Royal Commission into Institutional Responses to Child Sexual Abuse.(Child abuse)CLICK LATER TO SEE WHAT WE SAY ABOUT MEMORY

 We remember traumatic events but over time some details fade that's why we recommend you write down what happened.
 This is difficult for older victims that now are expected to remember fine details about their experiences of child abuse decades later.

-In the report’s excutive summary the authors state
+In the report’s executive summary the authors state

 Our concern is that no one listened to them.
 Now they still have trouble to convince people of their accusation.
 Defence lawyers will rely on the passage of time and the report hopes to explain the value of each accuser's memory.
+There is also the possibility of false memories being present.
 We think that in this modern world that it is absolutely necessary for us to really communicate with our children.
 It is also important for professionals to be vigilant.
 Teachers see our children more than some parents and they can detect many things about a child such as poverty and are acutely aware when the child is depressed, or stressed.
 Medical practitioners look at patients with a great deal of experience.
-When a parent is describing symptoms of their child the doctor is looking at the child.
+When a parent is describing symptoms of their child the doctor is also looking at potential child abuse.
 It's important that such observations are reported.

-We know the even the abused child’s playmates/friends see something is not quite right.
-Often ask the child “what’s wrong?”
+We know the even the abused child’s playmates/friends see something is not quite right and often ask the child “what’s wrong?”
 We also know that when the abuser is a family member, or has been groomed that the child is unlikely to tell anyone therefore it is up to all of us to follow out instincts when something seems just not right.